alterNERDtive/EDDiscovery-wiki/Using-the-History-Grid.md

 ![Right click options](http://i.imgur.com/URNsxY7.png)

-* Go to star on 3D Map : Open the [3D Map](Using the 3D Map) and go to this system.
+* Go to star on 3D Map : Open the [[3D Map|Using the 3D Map]] and go to this system.

 * Star Map Colour: Set the colour to show on the 3D Map for this entry.

 * Hide Entries: Clicking on a range, or a single entry, and using this moves the entry to the hidden commander.
-You can see hidden entries by using the [commander selection drop down](Using the History Page) to select 'Hidden commander'.
+You can see hidden entries by using the [[commander selection drop down|Using the History Page]][|o select 'Hidden commander'.
 You can then move them back to another commander using the next option.

 * Move Entries to another Commander: **Advanced**.
 Move the entry to another commander.
 Not recommended now, since ED Discovery 2.2, but retained to support older entries from 2.1 and before.